olegakbarov/tape/README.md

 ## Deploy and packaging

 This is not implemented yet.
-We are looking for you feedback and help (especially from windows
+We are looking for you feedback and help (especially from windows folks)

 ### Packaging